 - Comprehensive written training materials

-- Organic coffee or tea on arrival and a healthy, delicious afternoon tea each day
+- Healthy and delicious afternoon tea each day

 - Personalised attention as there is a maximum of 10 participants